Azure/azure-rest-api-specs/specification/alertsmanagement/resource-manager/readme.md

 suppressions:
  - code: NoDuplicatePathsForScopeParameter
    reason: The error was there before this new private preview API version.
-Created a work item to fix: Product Backlog Item 24832853: Fix existing swagger Lint errors
+Created a work item to fix Product Backlog Item 24832853 Fix existing swagger Lint errors
 ```
 ### Tag: package-preview-2023-05